sictweb/web700/notes/week11.md

 });
 ```

 **NOTE:** It is also possible to introduce **data validation** when we define our models.
-For a full list of available rules and how they're implemented, see: [Model validations](http://docs.sequelizejs.com/manual/tutorial/models-definition.html#validations) in the official documentation.
+For a full list of available rules and how they're implemented, see: [Validators](https://sequelize.org/master/manual/validations-and-constraints.html) in the official documentation.

 <br>